bioimage-io/JDLL/README.md

    Another example: the folder `Tensorflow-1.12.0-1.12.0-windows-x86_64-cpu` contains a Tensorflow engine, Python version 1.12.0, same as the Java version, for Windows operating system, architecture x86_64 (64 bits), that runs only in CPU.

-   The script `download-engines.py` can be used to download desired engines for your platform (OS and architecture).
+   The script `download-engines.py` can be used to download desired engines for your platform (OS and architecture):
    ```
    python download-engines.py <engine-filter> <version-filter>
    ```